-Phoebe Waller-Bridge wrote Andrew Scott’s Fleabag character especially for the Sherlock actor, the show’s producers have revealed.
+Phoebe Waller-Bridge wrote Andrew Scott's Fleabag character especially for him – but who does he play?

 “She wrote the part for him,” Harry and Jack Williams told RadioTimes.com.
 “Wrote it with him in mind, and wrote it and developed it with him.
 You can see that on screen.”